 - Time cost of recruiting (and keeping) employee

 - Risk of turnover

 There are plenty of skilled individuals out there hungry for work, and they will happily edit your photos for you.
-The great thing about outsourcing to a freelancer is you pay per image or per hour; you are not paying salary or benefits, and you pay only for what you need.
+The great thing about outsourcing to a freelancer is you pay per image or per hour—no salary or benefits—and you pay only for what you need.

 Also, you aren’t that freelancer’s only client.
 When you request work, you’ll likely end up in a queue with other clients, and your photos will be edited in turn.
 This might mean several weeks before you receive your edited shots.
-They might offer quicker turnarounds for a rush fee, but that’ll cost you.
+Some freelancers offer quicker turnarounds but this usually comes with a rush fee.

 Furthermore, freelancers are human beings.
 They get sick.
 They go on vacation.
 They move.
 They switch careers.
-All of these factors can affect how quickly you can get your images edited, and whether that same freelancer will still be serving you 5 years from now.
+All of these factors can affect how quickly you get your images edited, and whether that same freelancer will still be serving you five years from now.

 - Pay as needed